Ma Xiaohui: Career

 Equally at home on television or stage, Xiaohui Ma toured extensively across Europe, Asia, and the Americas since the late 1990s, appearing with noted orchestras in more than one hundred concerts in addition to presenting several-fold more lectures.
 European appearances have included the Berlin Chamber Orchestra, the Hamburg Philharmonic Orchestra, the French National Symphony Orchestra, Switzerland's Symphony Orchestra St. Gallen, and the Lithuanian State Symphony Orchestra (their first Chinese performer).
 Many of her recitals featured her global "Erhu Dialogues," a musical conversation encompassing Oriental and Western civilization.
-Notable recent European performances included a recital for the King and Queen of Sweden (2007), along with Chinese President Hu Jintao, followed by a concert for the King of Finland (2008).
+Notable recent European performances included a recital for the King and Queen of Sweden (2007) along with Chinese President Hu Jintao.

 In North America, her programs included performances with conductor David Stern at Colorado's Crested Butte Music Festival (2007) and the American Youth Philharmonic Orchestra of Washington, DC (2007), as well as the Kennedy Center for the Performing Arts (1999, 2006) and at Mt.
 Vernon for the White House Historical Society (2007).
 She also appeared at the United Nations, at New York Philharmonic conductor Lorin Maazel's Castleton Theater (Châteauville Foundation), with the Mexican National Symphony Orchestra, and at an internationally televised program at the famed Crystal Cathedral in Orange County, California.
 In 2008, Miss Ma performed in New York City for her debut at the Weill Hall at Carnegie Hall.

 In Asia, Xiaohui Ma has performed with the National Symphony Orchestra of China, the Hong Kong Philharmonic Orchestra, Japan's NHK Symphony Orchestra, the Singapore National Symphony, and at Classical Concert Hall in Seoul, Korea, among others.
 Chinese Premier Wen Jiabao's Shanghai African summit in Shanghai presented Miss Ma's artistry to African heads of state (2006) and she earlier represented China at Bravo China in Athens, Greece (2002) and as lead musician for the APEC meeting in Shanghai (1999).
 Miss Ma is often seen in television music specials on Chinese CCTV and Chinese MTV.